timmo001/ESP8266-MQTT-JSON-Lights/README.md

 ## Setup
 See https://github.com/bruhautomation/ESP-MQTT-JSON-Digital-LEDs/blob/master/README.md for initial hardware setup.

-- Rename src/setup-template.h to src/setup.h and add your network, MQTT and lighting setup information.
-Take note of the 'deviceName' you set.
-You will need this later to send MQTT messages to
+- Rename `src/setup-template.h` to src/setup.h and add your network, MQTT and lighting setup information.
+Take note of the `deviceName` you set.
+You will need this later to send MQTT messages.
 - Using Atom or VS Code, install Platform IO https://platformio.org/platformio-ide
 - Once setup, install the esp8266 embedded platform
 - Install library dependencies: